Do You Have Questions About Social Security Disability?

-If you would like to speak with a lawyer regarding Social Security Disability benefits, call my firm at 913-428-0199 or toll free at 800-566-7492 to schedule your free initial consultation.
-You can also e-mail me and I will be in touch with you promptly.
+If you would like to speak with a lawyer regarding Social Security Disability benefits, call my firm 913-428-0199 to schedule your free initial consultation.
+You can also e-mail me, attorney Michael.
+J. Joshi, and I will be in touch with you promptly.

-The Law Office of Michael J. Joshi does assist people who have been denied benefits.
-However, I do advise people to seek help at the initial application stage.
+The Law Office of Michael J. Joshi assists people who have been denied benefits.
+However, I advise people to seek help at the initial application stage.
 Obtaining benefits can be frustrating.
 Many people who are able to provide adequate information from the beginning are more likely to get maximum SSD benefits.
+I answer my clients’ about all stages of the process, including:

 - SSD appeals